 - Head-on collisions, especially if shifting cargo causes the driver to lose control of the truck and drift into a lane with oncoming traffic

-Victims injured in accidents caused by negligence of a commercial driver, trucking company, or freight handler, may be entitled to compensation.
-This financial recovery might potentially cover economic and non-economic damages, such as crash-related medical expenses, property damages, lost wages, loss of income, pain and suffering, and mental anguish.
+Victims injured in accidents caused by the negligence of a commercial driver, trucking company, or freight handler, may be entitled to compensation.
+This financial recovery might potentially cover both economic and non-economic damages, such as crash-related medical expenses, property damages, lost wages, loss of income, pain and suffering, and mental anguish.

-If you were hurt in a truck accident caused by improperly-loaded cargo, working with an experienced attorney can help ensure you receive fair compensation for injuries and other losses.
+If you were hurt in a truck accident caused by improperly loaded cargo, working with an experienced attorney can help ensure you receive fair compensation for injuries and other losses.

 Contact Our Atlanta Law Firm to Schedule a Consultation